Kixiron/rust-langdev/README.md

 - [`clap`](https://crates.io/crates/clap) A simple to use, efficient, and full-featured Command Line Argument Parser
 - [`pico-args`](https://crates.io/crates/pico-args) An ultra simple CLI arguments parser
 - [`argh`](https://crates.io/crates/argh) A derive-based argument parser optimized for code size

+### Configuration

+- [`etcetera`](https://crates.io/crates/etcetera) A library that aims to allow you to determine the locations of configuration, cache and data files for your application.
+Existing Rust libraries generally do not give you a choice in terms of which standards/conventions (Etcetera calls these ‘strategies’) they follow.
+Etcetera, on the other hand, gives you the choice.

 ## Repl